F1j1tun1/AlgorithmAssignment/README.md

 <h2>E Screenshots</h2>
 <img width="392" height="172" alt="image" src="https://github.com/user-attachments/assets/b45d0e0d-e11c-402f-9156-3b5788a86643" />

 <h2>F Reflection</h2>
-I learned how much the data structure matters for graphs.
-Using an adjacency list made it easy to iterate through neighbors.
-The main challenge was making sure I didn't visit the same node twice, which would cause an infinite loop in the DFS.
-BFS was easier to visualize with the queue, but DFS is very clean to write with recursion.
+I learned how to represent directed graphs using an adjacency list, which is more memory efficient than a matrix.
+I observed that DFS was usually faster in my tests because it uses a simple recursive stack, while BFS has the extra overhead of managing a Queue object.
+A challenge was managing the output to show the small graph traversal order for points while keeping the 30 and 100-vertex results clean for the report.
+My results also showed how the JVM warmup makes the first test look slower, but the overall patterns confirm the O(V+E) complexity for both algorithms.